What Estate Grown Wine and Small-Lot Winemaking Actually Mean

 Mar 28, 2026

 You’ve seen the words on labels, tasting room menus, and winery websites: “small-lot winemaking”, “estate-grown wine”.
-They sound like quality signals.
-They often are.
+They sound like quality signals, and they often are.
 But without knowing what the terms actually mean, they’re easy to scroll past.
+Estate-grown wine is wine produced exclusively from grapes grown on land owned or controlled by the winery, not sourced from outside growers or blended across regions.
+Combined with small-lot winemaking, which limits production to allow barrel-by-barrel decisions, the two terms describe a specific approach to quality that most large commercial wineries cannot replicate.
+Here’s what they actually mean in practice.

-At Little Vineyards Family Winery, both phrases describe exactly how we farm, how winemaker Ted Coleman approaches every vintage, and why our Cabernet Sauvignon, Syrah, and Zinfandel taste the way they do.
-Here’s what both terms mean, what they require in practice, and why the difference is worth understanding before your next Sonoma Valley tasting.
+At Little Vineyards Family Winery, a Sonoma Valley estate winery farming 17.5 acres in Glen Ellen, both phrases describe exactly how we farm, how winemaker Ted Coleman approaches every vintage, and why our Cabernet Sauvignon, Syrah, and Zinfandel taste the way they do.
+Here’s what both terms require in practice, and why the difference is worth understanding before your next Sonoma Valley tasting.

-“Estate-Grown” Is About Where the Grapes Come From
+What Does Estate Grown Mean?
+It’s About Where the Grapes Come

 Before getting into winemaking, it’s worth understanding what “estate-grown” actually refers to: the grapes, not necessarily every step of production.